 The long-term goal of our project is to provide a holistic approach to watershed management by an integrated assessment of the alternative landscape scenarios that occur during the urbanization/suburbanization process.
 On the PSE front, we plan to explore various additional aspects, as outlined in Table.
 1. The operational strength of watershed management PSEs will increasingly rely on an integration of methodologies for storage, retrieval, and postprocessing of scenarios and experiments.
-The importance of support for such data intensive operations is increasingly underscored in scientific circles [15, 52, 53, 64].
+The importance of support for such data intensive operations is increasingly underscored in scientific circles [6,29,73,74].
 One of the emerging areas in database research is to provide native support for domain specific analyses.
-This is the approach taken by the multi year, multi institution Sequoia earth science project [71].
-In the L2W context, we plan to extend this methodology to provide storage for scenario populations in a structured way, and enable management of the execution environment (e.g., HSPF) by keeping track of constraints implied by the physical characteristics of the application.
+This is the approach taken by the multi year, multi institution Sequoia earth science project [75].
+In the L2W context, we plan to extend this methodology to provide storage for scenario populations in a structured way, and enable management of the execution environment (e.g. HSPF) by keeping track of constraints implied by the physical characteristics of the application.
 This will be achieved by a one-to-one correspondence between the entities in the scenario description to, say, tables in a relational database system (RDBMS).
 In addition, scenario evaluation can be efficiently formulated as query answering.
 For example, the SQL query can be used to evaluate the runoff arising in subwatersheds that satisfy the desired conditions.
-Powerful query optimization algorithms have been developed [16, 38] that selectively 'push'

-'''

-SELECT RunOff()

-FROM Roanoke
+Powerful query

-WHERE slope < 12 AND landuse = 'Preston Forest';
+SELECT RunOff() FROM Roanoke WHERE slope < 12 AND landuse = 'Preston Forest';

-'''